ConnorDonegan/survey-HBM/README.md

 supplementary material published with the article.
 For details on CAR models in Stan, see this [preprint](https://osf.io/3ey65/).

+The methodology described below is now implemented in the [geostan](https://connordonegan.github.io/geostan/) R package, including the HBMs and diagnostic plots.

 ### A model for small-area survey data

 This section provides Stan code for implementing the models for small